Elecrow-RD/CrowPanel-Advance-5-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-800x480/Squareline_studio Instructions for use/readme.md

 **To set a different brightness level, you must first send 0x10 to turn on the screen, and then send another value to adjust the brightness.**

+The buzzer and speaker operate on the same principle as the backlight control: sending 0x15 activates the buzzer, while sending 0x16 turns it off.
+Sending 0x17 turns the speaker on, and sending 0x18 turns it off.

 **4.3 inch  Version 1.1** 、**5 inch Version 1.2** and **7 inch Version 1.3**